Tag

 Why we picked the AMD Ryzen 9 7950X:

 AMD’s 7950X goes back and forth with Intel’s top CPUs when it comes to gaming performance, and there’s a tussle when it comes to streaming performance, but for gaming and streaming, we lean towards AMD’s flagship CPU.
-This 16-core, 32-thread processor has the most high-speed performance cores of any modern CPU, making scheduling far easier whether you’re on 10 or Windows , and that means you get more consistent performance across a wider range of applications.
+This 16-core, 32-thread processor has the most high-speed performance cores of any modern CPU, making scheduling far easier whether you’re on 10 or , and that means you get more consistent performance across a wider range of applications.

 The 7950X is also a monstrously powerful CPU in its own right, whether you’re gaming or streaming — or both.
 It offers heaps of cache and a near-6GHz clock speed.
 It is pricey, and you’ll need to factor in the cost of a high-end motherboard and DDR5, but if you want a powerful machine for gaming and streaming, there’s nothing quite like AMD’s 7950X.
 Recent price cuts have made it far more attainable, too.